NavehRoi/WhatsAppRoiNir/README.md

 # WhatsAppRoiNir
 ## Messaging System Backend
 ## Overview
 This project is a cloud-based backend for a messaging system, similar to Telegram or WhatsApp.
 It provides endpoints to register users, send messages, create groups, and manage group members.
-The backend is built using Node.js and AWS DynamoDB.
+Backend only.

 ## Features
   - Register a new user